ibm-watson-embedded-business-assistant/eba-example-agents/samples/SupplyChain.md

 #### Concepts

 This agent follows a similar paradigm as our other samples.
 We have our main domain objects, viz. `sc:SalesOrders` and `sc:SupplyOrders`, following by a set a relevant attributes for each.
 Note that we support a few `:DateAttributes` in this sample, e.g. `sc:RequestedShipDate`.
 We do highlight one particular ontology entry: `sc:FilterScheduledOrders subClassOf action:Filter`.
 This is an example where we an action subclasses from a concept.
 In this case, we specify that our action is a type of filtering actions.
 The Assistant will internally assign it a given priority wihtin a chain of lazy operations.
-Our system supports three kinds of action types, viz. `action:Sort` and `action:Select`.
+Our system supports three kinds of action types, viz. `action:Filter`, `action:Sort`, and `action:Select`.
 These are listed in ascending order of priority.

 #### Patterns